 …or Chicken and Rice; whichever you prefer.
 I guess I should call it that since, clearly, I am not Spanish-speaking.
 But just saying something like, “I’m making Arroz con Pollo” sounds way more interesting (and yummy) than “chicken and rice”.
 Who wants to eat chicken and rice when you can eat Arroz con Pollo?!
 I got this recipe from Amy at She Wears Many Hats and it’s totally delicious!

 Honestly, the entire time I was making this I kept thinking (and laughing) about that episode of I Love Lucy where Lucy and Ethel switch jobs with Ricky and Fred.
 Ricky and Fred are in charge of cooking dinner while Lucy and Ethel are out working their new jobs (at the candy factory…love it!).
-Ricky suggests Arroz con Pollo and chocolate cake for dinner, and of course it all goes wrong…….this is seriously one of my favorite Lucy scenes of all time!
+Ricky suggests Arroz con Pollo and chocolate cake for dinner, and of course it all goes wrong…seriously one of my favorite Lucy scenes of all time!

 Arroz con Pollo (Chicken and Rice)